...

 Interstate Custody as It Relates to Texas Divorce

 For instance, think about if your child has a particular need for medical or mental health care.
 While you may have a good idea of your child’s needs at the moment, you should consider what they may be in the future.
-Does your child have a chronic issue that they will require care for over the long term, or is there particular need limited to a short period?
+Does your child have a chronic issue that they will require care for over the long term, or is there a particular need limited to a short period?
 What are the specific needs of your child as far as current and future medical care?
 Have you planned out how you and your ex-spouse will determine what care is sought and from which doctors?
 What happens if you all cannot agree on which doctor or kind of word treatment your child receives?

-In cases like this, you and your spouse may need to name a neutral third party who can intercede into your case and provide assistance to your family if the two of you cannot agree on a subject related to your child and their particular needs.
-Maybe a mutual friend with specialized knowledge in a specific field can provide third-party resources to you.
+In cases like this, you and your spouse may need to name a neutral third party who can intercede in your case and provide assistance to your family if the two of you cannot agree on a subject related to your child and their particular needs.
+Maybe a mutual friend with specialized knowledge in a specific field can provide you with third-party resources.
 Or, it could be that a school guidance counselor at whatever school your child is enrolled in would play this role.
 Many spouses will insert into their final decree of divorce that the two of you must attend mediation before filing a modification or enforcement case should the need to do so arise.
 This will ensure that you all have an opportunity to negotiate with one another rather than to proceed to court immediately.

 For example, one of the methods that I have seen clients employ in their own lives is to divide up the costs proportionately based on their income relative to that of their Co-parent.
 Let’s say that you earn $60,000 per year, and your ex-spouse earns $30,000 per year.
 In that case, you all may choose to have you pay for 2/3 of the uninsured medical costs versus your ex-spouse paying for one-third.
 This would allow you to pay for twice as many uninsured costs because you make twice as much money.
 Or, you all may choose to divide the cost up perfectly down the middle in a 50/50 fashion.